Kirk Pepperdine

 What about Java?

 The Java compiler does very little in the way of optimizing the code.
-Instead the effort has been directed at the Just In Time (JIT) HotSpot compilers.
-The JIT compilers will optimize the code while being directed by profiling data obtained from the runtime.
-I suspected that these optimization would wipe out any benefits we might have seen in the C/C++ code.
-Lets put that hypothesis to the test.
+Instead, the optimization effort has been relegated to the Just In Time (JIT) HotSpot compilers.
+The JIT compilers in the JVM will use profiling data obtained from the runtime to produce highly optimized native code from the Java bytecode.
+I suspected that these optimizations would wipe out any benefits we might have seen in the C/C++ code.
+Let’s put that hypothesis to the test.

 The first problem is how to translate the code.
-Unlike Java, C/C++ is loosely typed in that it allows for all kinds of crazy assignments that may or may not make sense.
-In Java we cannot multiply a boolean and an integer thus we need to do something else.
-Let’s work through the logic to see what can be done.
+Unlike C/C++ which is loosely typed, Java’s type system is enforced thus prevents all kinds of crazy assignments that may or may not make sense in C/C++ code.
+In Java, will this even work if we cannot multiply a boolean and an integer.
+Let’s work through some logic to see what can be done.

 Deriving Java Compatible Logic

-The obvious trick would be to subtract b from a and then multiply by the sign.
+One trick could be to subtract b from a and then multiply it by the sign.
 That is, if a is bigger than b then the sign will be +.
 This seems to work until you get to MIN_INTEGER - any positive value.
-In this case, the integer being a 32 bit value will wrap and the answer will be + instead of -.
-One solution would be to cast the int to a long and then perform the calculation.
-Of course that will only work for int and if we’re working with long we’ll have to come up with a different solution.
-Let’s try to setup a logic table to see what we can work out.
+In this case, int, being a 32 bit value, will wrap and the answer will be + instead of -.
+One solution to this could be to cast the int to a long and then perform the calculation.
+Of course, that will only work for int and if we’re working with long we’ll have to come up with a different solution.
+Maybe constructing a logic table might help sort things out.

 This can be reduced to the following observations.
 If the signs are the same, then the result of the subtraction can be trusted.
 The signs are different, the positive value should always be taken.
 Let’s see if we can translate this to code.

-From the description above the obvious step is to separate the problem into two parts, one where the signs are the same and one where they are different.
-Lets calculate a 0 for when a should be selected and a 1 when b is the answer.
+This description suggest that the problem should be separated into two parts, one where the signs are the same and one where they are different.
+Let’s calculate 0 for when a should be selected and 1 when b is the answer.

 int signa = a >>> 31;